RTV Noord

 RTV Noord is a regional radio and television public broadcaster in Groningen, Netherlands.
 As of 2013, its radio programs are broadcast on FM 97.5 MHz.
 It broadcasts TV and radio programming 24 hours per day, seven days a week.
-Some content is broadcast in the Gronings dialect of Dutch.
+Some content is broadcast in the Gronings dialect of Low Saxon.

 A popular part of the broadcaster's website is "Groningen in Beeld" ("Groningen in pictures"), which features pictures of Groningen Province uploaded by listeners.

+It started broadcasting on television in 1995.